Komaru-cats/WorldBorder-s-addon-for-BlazeandCave-s-Advancements-Pack/README.md

 ## Warning: the World Border of the world will become 1 block and the players will be teleported

 </p>
-If you have any questions, you can contact me at discord _Fedor_F#0001

 Created by _Fedor_F, ItzSkyReed, Hogurt